aadhu018/subtracker/README.md

 NEXT_PUBLIC_FIREBASE_APP_ID=your_app_id
 ```

-These values come from your Firebase project settings.
+These values come from your Firebase Console project settings.

 ## Run the app